Triple shooting in Scarborough leaves one dead, another critically injured | CBC News

 Emergency crews were called to the area of Markham and Kingston roads around 9:20 p.m. for reports of gunfire.

-Police say one man was shot in the chest and pronounced dead at the scene while a second man was shot in the head and rushed to a trauma centre.
+Police say one man was shot in the chest and pronounced dead at the scene.
+A second man was shot in the head and rushed to a trauma centre.

 Both are believed to be in their early 20s.